-Veterans Benefits and Veterans Administration Students
+Veterans Benefits and Veterans Administration Applicants

 Academy for Professional Development is approved for the training of veterans and eligible persons as an eligible institution.
 Applications for Veterans benefits may be obtained by contacting the Veterans Administration.
 Approval of training benefits to be awarded is the responsibility of the Veterans Administration.
-To achieve and maintain eligibility in the VA, there are additional requirements placed upon the institution and the student who intends to utilize their VA benefits.
-Students who are eligible for VA benefits must comply with the items included in this section as well as all AFPD institutional policies.
+To achieve and maintain eligibility in the VA, there are additional requirements placed upon the institution and the applicant who intends to utilize their VA benefits.
+Applicants who are eligible for VA benefits must comply with the items included in this section as well as all AFPD institutional policies.
 Students may check their GI Bill® eligibility at http://gibill.va.gov.
 GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
-The VA beneficiaries, in part, under Title 38, Code of Federal Regulations (C.F.R.), Section 3679(e), do not have to pay all enrollment charges to start.